kursluzz/blog/ansible-tutorial.md

     ansible all -m service -a "name=httpd state=started enabled=yes" -b -K

 ### Verbose debug
 Add -vvv to see details of a command.
+You can use `-v, -vv, -vvv, -vvvv` to get more or less details.

     ansible all -m shell -a "ls" -vvv